Remove the Cornish hens from the wrapper and rinse well with cold water inside and out. Pat dry with paper towels

 Set the slow cooker on high power or 3 hours or low for 5 hours.
 Insert a meat thermometer into the thickest part of the thigh.
 They are done cooking when the internal temperature reaches 165 degrees F.

 Open the lid and allow cornish hens to cool slightly for 5 minutes.
 Then carefully lift them using a large metal spatula to a serving platter.
-Drizzle the sauce over the hens and down into the bottom of the crockpot.
+Drizzle some of the sauce over the hens, about a 1/2 cup.
 Then place the rest of the sauce in a gravy boat to serve.